Jefino9488/Chat-with-PDF/README.md

 # Chat With `PDFs`

 This project is a Flask-based web application that allows users to upload PDF files, extract the text from them, and perform a question-answering process using Google Generative AI and Chroma for vector-based retrieval.
-The system includes a user-friendly HTML interface for easy interaction.

 ## Features